 Coach St. André is also the Director of the Physical Plant and a Math instructor at BPCC.

-Rocky French is entering his second year as Assistant Men’s Basketball Coach at Bossier Parish Community College (BPCC).
+Rocky French is entering his third year as Assistant Men’s Basketball Coach at Bossier Parish Community College (BPCC).

 Coach French received a Bachelors of Science degree from Louisiana Tech University in Ruston, Louisiana in 1977 and a Masters of Science degree from Northwestern State University in Natchitoches, Louisiana in 1985.